vacp2p/rfc/content/docs/rfcs/64/README.md

 The ENR MUST be updated if the set of supported shards change.
 A node MAY choose to ignore discovered peers that do not support any of the shards in its own subscribed set.

+#### Transports

+Relay nodes MUST follow [10/WAKU2](https://rfc.vac.dev/spec/10/) specifications with regards to supporting different transports.
+If TCP transport is available, each relay node MUST support it as transport for both dialing and listening.
+In addition, a relay node SHOULD support secure websockets for bidirectional communication streams, for example to allow connections from and to web browser-based clients.
+A relay node MAY support unsecure websockets if required by the application or running environment.

 #### Default services

 For each supported shard,